testcraftsman/testpool/docs/source/integration.rst

 Log Stash Support
 *****************

-Testpool provides a structured log of profile status that includes the number of available VMs for each profile.
+Testpool provides a structured log of pool status that includes the number of available VMs for each pool.
 This information can be pushed to logstash and visualized with Kibana or Graphana.

 The following instructions explain how to enable structured logging and push them to Logstash using Filebeat.